Our Commitment to Equity

 Strive for an equity lens informing decision-making, programs, policies and procedures.
 Work in conflict-resolution as our equity efforts may bring about growing pains and discomfort as adjustments occur.

-Apply these values to our admissions policies by striving to adequately represent the diversity found within Asheville and fairly and equally represent that diversity within our school community (while helping to expand it).
+Apply the findings of our equity audit to our admissions policies by striving to adequately represent the diversity found within Asheville and fairly and equally represent that diversity within our school community (while helping to expand it).

 Collaborate with local community organizations working toward greater equity who can provide additional resources and share best practices to create equitable opportunities and support for our Odyssey School community equity project.

 For more information about our strategic plan and specific initiatives, please ask!